Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

         }
       ]
     }

-Since the sandbox environment doesn’t communicate directly with the loyalty program, we have provided a way to simulate a successful member validation.
-To simulate a successful member validation, provide a member ID of "dVNm":
+If you still received 401 unauthorized, check that your computer's time is accurate or is synced with an internet time server. `lcp_curl.py` adds a timestamp to each request and the LCP verifies that the timestamp is within 30 seconds of the server's time to prevent replay attacks.

+To perform a successful MV, you need credentials for a member that exists in the sandbox.
+For the demo loyalty program, use a member ID of "dVNm" with any first name and last name to simulate a successful member validation in sandbox mode:

-    python lcp_curl.py -v -X POST -u \
+    lcp_curl.py -v -X POST \
-    d8b9ca1904a348e491884a9c44843d25:iCmY36C0_CLkg3R1-7p1z5Wz2BEBInAcQEh5A0yTzkA \
+    -u ee83b9af340741e3bec0ad96cb976142:RrvufcCh3Kb3bsqG-wfh8JrQXF8tZG4q3H-_gTACfjM \
     -d '{"firstName": "John", "lastName": "Doe", "memberId": "dVNm"}' \
     "https://sandbox.lcp.points.com/v1/lps/966cc451-9350-4d85-a7e4-d31b2c433a57/mvs/"